 Some steam iron models can be used as a steamer by producing vertical steam when the iron is held upright.
 This is a great option if you don't have a clothes steamer for removing wrinkles from hanging clothes, drapes, and velvet garments.

-Number Three: Type Of Soleplate Surface
+#3: Type of Soleplate Surface

 There are two types of soleplates on irons: Non-stick soleplates and stainless steel.

 - Non-stick soleplates are most often coated with the same non-stick surface as cookware and are the easiest to clean.